-Stroking: Use firm pressure with the palm of the hand to stroke from shoulder to hip, or thigh to knee.
+Stroking: Use firm pressure with the palm of the hand to stroke from shoulder to hip, or thigh to the knee.
 Before one hand leaves the body, the other hand begins a second stroke.
 Alternate hands, maintaining constant contact with the mother as you slowly move across her back or thigh.
-Hand over hand across the lower abdomen may be done by the mother during a contraction as it is a natural response to rub where it hurts.
+Hand over hand movement across the lower abdomen may be done by the mother during a contraction as it is a natural response to rub where it hurts.

-Reflexology is the process of applying pressure or strokes to certain areas of the feet to relieve pain or problems in other parts of the body.
-The theory suggests that the feet are a map to the body and stimulation of nerve endings sends messages to the affected areas and releases endorphins and monoamines, which control pain.
+Reflexology: Reflexology is the process of applying pressure or strokes to certain areas of the feet to relieve pain or problems in other parts of the body.
+The theory suggests that the feet are a map to the body.
+Stimulation of nerve endings sends messages to the affected areas and releases endorphins and monoamines, which control pain.

-For a slow progressing labor:
+For a slow progressing labor

 In a semi-reclining position on your back, or sitting in a chair with your feet up, have your partner take hold of toes 2 and 3 on both feet. (# 1 toe is your big toe, # 5 is your pinkie toe).
 Firmly squeeze and release, repeatedly at the same time.

-During active labor:
+During active labor